krzentner/language-world/data/text-davinci-003/chain_md/door-unlock-2.md

 Steps:  1.
-Put gripper on top of dial  2.
-Rotate dial in a circular fashion  3.
-Check to see if the door locked If the dial is a bit higher than the robot's gripper, we should move the gripper to the dial.
+Put gripper at top of dial  2.
+Turn dial  3.
+Keep turning the dial clockwise
+    First, put the gripper at the top of the dial and make sure it is in place.
-    - When the robot's gripper is not above the dial and the dial is higher than the robot's gripper, the robot should put gripper above dial.
+    - When the robot's gripper is not above the dial and not in place, the robot should put gripper at top of dial.
-    Once the gripper is placed on top of the dial, rotate it in a circular fashion to start turning the dial.
+    Once the gripper is in place, move the gripper and turn the dial clockwise.
-    - When the robot's gripper is above the dial and the dial is not rotating, the robot should rotate dial.
+    - When the robot's gripper is in place, the robot should turn the dial clockwise.
-    If the dial is rotating, we might have already unlocked the door, so move the robot towards the door handle and check.
+    If the gripper is still in place, keep turning the dial until the door is unlocked.
-    - When the robot's gripper is above the dial and the dial is rotating, the robot should check if the door is locked.
+    - When the robot's gripper is in place and the door is not unlocked, the robot should keep turning the dial clockwise.